What to do in Paris off the beaten track?

 Walk more.

-Paris doesn't need to be beautified.
+Paris doesn't need to be embellished.

-It simply asks to be read differently.
+It just needs to be read differently.

 👉 To extend this approach: